shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 <img src="https://github.com/user-attachments/assets/9f8f277b-ced1-485b-88dd-f3bf5ab1b9fb" width="516.75" height="379.75"/>

 ##### Neck Connector Assembly
-The Neck Connector will require a M3 hex screwdriver, 2 servo horns, 2 black M3 screws, 8 black rubber spacers from the motor package, 3 JST cables, 8 M3 x 16 mm hex screws, and 8 square nuts.
+The Neck Connector will require:
+ - an M3 hex screwdriver
+ - 2 servo horns
+ - 8 servo horn M3 screws
+ - 2 black M3 screws from the motor packages
+ - 8 black rubber spacers from the motor packages
+ - 3 JST cables
+ - 8 M3 x 16 mm hex screws
+ - 8 square nuts

 As recommended with every step, it is best to pre-thread the screw holes on the 3D printed parts.

 Begin by adding the rubber spacers to all screw notches on your Neck Connector motors, then you can begin attaching the motors in the connector piece using the M3 x 16 mm screws.
 Be aware of where you place certain motors as you’ll want your ID to match the movement that it will make on the robot.
 For example, Motor #1 will make a side-to-side movement while Motor #2 will be in charge of the up-down movement.
 After adding the motors you can attach their servo horns using the black M3 screws.